Don’t Fall For This Amazon Scam – Here’s What Happened to Me!

 Hip2Save may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

-As unemployment numbers are soaring due to the coronavirus quarantine, it seems that phone and online scams are on the rise including identity theft, virtual credit card skimming, and more.
-According to the FTC, Americans have lost $13.4 million to fraud linked to COVID-19 since the beginning of the year, in addition to the millions of dollars that are scammed every day related to online shopping, credit cards, and phony IRS bills.
+As unemployment numbers soared over the past year due to the coronavirus pandemic, it seems that phone and online scams have also been on the rise including identity theft, virtual credit card skimming, and more.
+According to the FTC, Americans have lost over $382 million to fraud linked to COVID-19 since last year when the pandemic started. in addition to the millions of dollars that are scammed every day related to online shopping, credit cards, and phony IRS bills.

-Y’all might want to grab a cup of coffee ☕️ and maybe even a snack 🥨 because my story is going to be kind of long, but I think it’s important to know these scams are out there.
+Y’all might want to grab a cup of coffee ☕️ and maybe even a snack 🍿 because my story is going to be kind of long, but I think it’s important to know these Amazon scams are out there.

 Here’s how I dealt with an Amazon imposter: